hus3h/gnome-shell-extension-ddnet-friends-panel/README.md

 Automatically check for online DDNet friends and join them from your top bar.

-This extension will check for online DDNet friends every 1 minute and show their count in your top bar.
-You can click the indicator to expand the panel and see more details like what map each friend is playing, you can click on a friend list item to launch the game and connect to the server they are in.
+This extension will check for online DDNet friends and show their count in your top bar.
+You can click the indicator to expand the panel and see more details such as the map each friend is playing, and you can click on a friend list item to launch the game and connect to the server they are in.

 ![screenshot][screenshot]